bredele/steroid/docs/getting-started.md

 ```

 Expressions between `${}` are called Steroid [Placeholders](/docs/placeholders).
 Placeholders are expressions made of primitives (strings, numbers, booleans, etc), arrays, objects, promises or even streams.

-  > the example above insert the content of the file lorem.txt from a [fs](https://nodejs.org/api/fs.html) stream.

 ## Composition